DS4PS/cpp-523-spr-2020/schedule.md

 * the "error term" or "residual"
 * standard errors

 ## Learning Objectives

 Once you have completed this section you will be able to conceptually understand what a regression slope represents (the conditional mean), how residuals are created, and what the standard error is measuring.

+Test your baseline knowledge of this model with the [regression review handout](https://github.com/DS4PS/cpp-523-spr-2020/raw/master/handouts/Regression-Review-Self-Test.pdf).

 ## Assigned and Recommended Articles or Chapters